 1) When you are confident you will win without it and you do not fully trust either the expert or your client’s ability to present well during the evaluation.

 2) In “big money” cases where your adversary has much greater resources.
 In the Lisa K. case, the court denied the application for recusal of court appointed forensic expert despite the fact that the court appointed neutral, along with all the other experts on the case were all listed on a website containing information regarding them and the plaintiff’s attorney holding themselves out as a “team” of experts available to the public.
+Unfortunately there seems to be a symbiotic relationship between some of the most expensive forensic evaluators and some of the most prominent family law attorneys.

 3) To avoid cost and delay.
 Forensic custody evaluations can occasionally take up to 9 months or even a year to complete.
 While in some situations delay might work to your client’s advantage, in others it might not, and in any event, your client may not want their case to drag on and on.
 In big money cases the experts typically finish their reports quicker, but it could still take 4 months or more, and the expense can go up into the six figures, depending on the expert’s hourly rate and the complexity of the case.